roselynle/community-cook/README.md

 ### Wins

+-   Good git flow and communication between team members to avoid conflicts

 ### Challenges

 -   Coming up with ideas for our app which would be feasible in the given timeframe
+-   Difficulties with sending and retrieving information with a Python backend and React frontend (e.g. when implementing authentication)
+-   Deploying an app with an api connected to Mongo database

 ## Bugs